-J. Howard Finch, Dean; Professor, Brock School of Business Charles M. Carson, IV, Associate Dean; Professor, Management Barbara H. Cartledge, Assistant Dean of Academic Programs; Assistant Professor, Business
+Charles M. Carson, IV, Interim Dean; Professor, Management Jeremy P. Thornton, Associate Dean; Professor, Economics Barbara H. Cartledge, Senior Assistant Dean; Assistant Professor, Business

-The Brock School of Business was named in 2007 for long-time Samford trustee, banking pioneer, and entrepreneur Harry B. Brock, Jr. The School of Business is fully accredited by AACSB International.
+The Brock School of Business was named in 2007 for long-time Samford trustee, banking pioneer, and entrepreneur Harry B. Brock, Jr.

+The School of Business is fully accredited by AACSB International.

 The business school offers undergraduate programs of study leading to the bachelor of science in business administration (B.S.B.A.) with majors in accounting, economics, entrepreneurship, finance, management, and marketing.
-Concentrations in data analytics, professional sales, social entrepreneurship and sports marketing are also available.
-Students in the University Fellows program as well as the B.S.B.A. program can pursue the Brock Scholars major while students whose primary focus is not business can pursue a bachelor of arts (B.A.) in economics.
-Non-business students may pursue minors in data analytics, economics, general business, marketing, and social entrepreneurship.
+Concentrations in data analytics, professional sales, social entrepreneurship, and sports marketing are also available.
+Students in the University Fellows program can pursue the Brock Scholars major while students whose primary focus is not business can pursue a bachelor of arts (B.A.) in economics.
+Nonbusiness students may pursue minors in data analytics, economics, general business, marketing, and social entrepreneurship.